madeso/klotter/readme.md

 # klotter
 A 3d rendering library + sdl starter project

 ### Name
 Klotter in swedish could be translated as doodlge, graffiti or scribbling.

 ### Goals
 * Make a 3d renderer that produce pretty pictures
-* reduce main bloat and provide a launcher
+* reduce main bloat and provide a easy way to write a renderer
 * only goal is to provide pretty pictures
-* self sufficient

 ### Non goals